cfengine/cfbs/JSON.md

   * Converts the input data for a module into the augments format and merges it with the target augments file.
   * Source is relative to module directory and target is relative to `out/masterfiles`.
     * In most cases, the build step should be: `input ./input.json def.json`

+If `def.json` is modified during a build step, the values of some of its keys are deduplicated.
+These keys are: `"inputs"`, `"augments"`, the `"tags"` key of each variable in the `"variables"` key, the `"class_expressions"` and `"tags"` keys of each class in the `"classes"` key if the class is a dictionary, and the class's own key if the class is a list.

 ### A note on reproducibility and backwards compatibility